nexmo-community/sendinblue-use-case/README.md

 It is assumed you have both a Nexmo account and a Sendinblue account, and associated API keys and secrets.

+> **NOTE:** A full use case write up of this use case is available on the [Nexmo Developer Portal](https://developer.nexmo.com/use-cases/client-sdk-sendinblue-order-confirm).

 ## Overview

 This code allows you to demonstrate a two way chat use case using the Client SDK and Sendinblue.
 The scenario is as follows: